roboportal/dakka/README.md

 Selectors are sorted by priority with green, red and yellow icons.
 First selector is pre-selected by default.
 Hover over the icon to get the element count on the page by selector.
 <br/>

+## Delete events
+If generated events contain any entries that aren't required for the test use the Delete button located at the bottom of the event block.

 ## Exporting
 Generated test can be copied to clipboard or downloaded as a file and added to the project.